APRN Scope of Practice and Responsibilities

 4. What are your predictions for advanced practice nursing research?

-5. How do you think current and future nursing legislations change the way nurses practice nursing?
+5. How do you think current and future nursing legislation changes how nurses practice nursing?

 Case Study

 Tracy, a 33-year-old working as a nurse in the operating room, has worked in nursing for six years and enjoys working in this setting.
-Lately, Tracy has been thinking about looking into advancing her nursing career as she would like more experience with pain medication and more autonomy at work.
-Tracy is working in the operating room and she sees one of the more experienced CRNAs prepare a patient for a knee surgery.
+Lately, Tracy has been considering advancing her nursing career as she would like more experience with pain medication and more autonomy at work.
+Tracy works in the operating room and sees one of the more experienced CRNAs prepare a patient for knee surgery.
 After the surgery, Tracy asks the CRNA to talk about their work.
-The CRNA speaks to Tracy for a bit and tells Tracy about a local nursing school hosting a graduate program seminar with programs to become a FNP, CRNA, and CNM.
-Tracy considers attending this seminar.
+The CRNA speaks to Tracy briefly and tells Tracy about a local nursing school hosting a graduate program seminar with programs to become an FNP, CRNA, and CNM.
+Tracy is considering attending this seminar.

-• What are some ways various health care professionals work together to provide quality care to patients?
+1. How do various healthcare professionals work together to provide quality care to patients?

-• What are some barriers with cross-collaboration you have encountered in the workplace?
+2. What are some barriers to cross-collaboration you have encountered in the workplace?

-• How can a nurse learn more about the CRNA profession if they have not worked in an operating room before?
+3. How can nurses learn more about the CRNA profession if they have not worked in an operating room before?

-A few weeks later, Tracy attends the graduate program event on graduate nursing programs.
-Tracy wants to still look into being a CRNA, but is still wondering how they will manage complex situations in anesthesiology care.
-Tracy also asks the supervisor if the employer is willing to reimburse for tuition or if working part-time while in the program is an option.
-Tracy really enjoys working at the hospital but is also curious about CRNA work outside of a hospital as well.
-Tracy also has never worked at an outpatient clinic and would like to explore APRN options.
+A few weeks later, Tracy attended the graduate program event on graduate nursing programs.
+Tracy still wants to look into being a CRNA, but is still wondering how they will manage complex situations in anesthesiology care.
+Tracy also asked the supervisor if the employer would reimburse them for tuition or if working part-time while in the program was an option.
+Tracy really enjoys working at the hospital, but is also curious about CRNA work outside of a hospital.
+Tracy has never worked at an outpatient clinic and would like to explore APRN options.

 Conclusion

-Nursing is here to stay, and APRNs are going to be a major player in the ways health care is delivered in the U.S. and globally.
-While many people may be unaware of the role of APRNs and their prevalence in many health care settings, APRNs provide essential health care to millions of people every day in the U.S
+Nursing is here to stay, and APRNs will be a major player in the way health care is delivered in the U.S. and globally.
+While many people may be unaware of the role of APRNs and their prevalence in many healthcare settings, APRNs provide essential healthcare to millions of people every day in the U.S.

 Complete Survey